‘Abd al-Latif al-Baghdadi

 In the twenty-four chapters of his Book on the Science of Metaphysics ‘Abd al-Latif paraphrases and summarizes a sort of “library” of treatises on metaphysics (Zimmermann 1986) which were assimilated in the formative period of falsafa and imposed themselves to the point of becoming canonical.
 The editorial plan of the Book on the Science of Metaphysics follows the ordering of the metaphysical and divine science according to al-Farabi’s Enumeration of the Sciences.
 It consists in fact of three distinct parts which reflect al-Farabi’s tripartite division: in the first part, which includes the first four chapters, there is the study of beings and their accidents; the second part, which goes from chapter five to chapter twelve, deals with the principles of definition and demonstration; the third and last part, comprising chapters thirteen to twenty-four, is devoted to a description of the hierarchy of the immaterial and intelligible realities until it reaches the First Mover, the First Principle, the First Cause, the One, which is nothing but the one God of the Koran, the provident Creator, in a synthesis of Aristotelian metaphysics, Neoplatonic metaphysics, and Islamic monotheism (Neuwirth 1976).

-The absolute final cause is described by ‘Abd al-Latif in a typical Avicennian phrase as the Pure Being (al-wujud al-mujarrad), the aim of everything, and the First mover immobile, eternal and everlasting, i.e., the First Principle whose knowledge is the end of our inquiry.
+The First Principle is described by ‘Abd al-Latif in a typical Avicennian phrase as the Pure Being (al-wujud al-mujarrad), the aim of everything, and the First mover immobile, pure act, eternal and everlasting, i.e., the First Principle whose knowledge is the end of our inquiry.
+The First mover not only produces the movement of the things, but it is their perfection, namely the paradigmatic cause, and their final cause.
+Abd al-Latif introduces the example of the law, which he derives from Themistius' paraphrase.
+The law moves politics in so far as it is chosen for itself.
+The First Principle, as God, is the cause for being of the worlds and their ordering according to their beauty and their duration and it is a substance which equals his science.
 The First Principle is also described as the True One (al-wahid al-haqq), one by essence, without any kind of multiplicity.
 The way to know this True One is to ascend from the things which have some degree of unity.
 So we say one army, one city, that Zayd is one, that the celestial sphere is one, and that the world is one.
 Then we proceed through souls and intellects, and through the things which in this ascent loose multiplicity and acquire unity until we reach the Absolute One (al-wahid al-mutlaq), the architectural principle of everything and the supreme intelligible which makes the world be, preserves its existence, and orders it.
 The First Cause is for ‘Abd al-Latif that cause which has within it all things in purely Neoplatonic vein.
 It is not surprising therefore that in paraphrasing chapter 10 of Lambda he speaks of emanation from the First Principle.

 The characteristics of the Neoplatonic One are thus grafted onto the Aristotelian characterization of the First Principle.
 The point of fusion lies in the doctrine of the self-reflection of divine thought, which for ‘Abd al-Latif, who is influenced by the exegesis of Themistius, is not a reason for composition and multiplicity within the First Principle, as it was for Plotinus.
 If the thinking principle, the act of thinking and the object of thought coincide in the First Principle, which by now is called God, there is in It no multiplicity.